 James Hawkins.
 Nominee.
-Mr. Hawkins previously served on our Board of Directors from 2013 to 2016 and was elected again to serve on our Board of Directors in 2019.
+Mr. Hawkins previously served on our Board from 2013 to 2016 and was re-elected to serve on our Board in 2019.
 From 2004 to 2018, Mr. Hawkins was the President and Chief Executive Officer of Natus Medical, Inc., a leading manufacturer of medical devices and software and a service provider for the newborn care, neurology, sleep, hearing and balance markets.
-Currently he serves as a director of El Dorado Resorts Inc. and OSI Systems, Inc. Prior to Natus, Mr. Hawkins was President, Chief Executive Officer, and a Director of Invivo Corporation, a provider of MRI-safe patient monitoring and the Chief Financial Officer of Sensor Control Corporation.
-He earned his undergraduate degree in Business Commerce from Santa Clara University and holds a Masters of Business Administration degree from San Francisco State University.
-In addition to his direct management experience in the medical device area, Mr. Hawkins has extensive investor contacts and experience with the public markets which we believe qualifies him to serve on our Board of Directors.
+Currently, he serves as a director of OSI Systems, Inc. Prior to Natus, Mr. Hawkins was President, Chief Executive Officer, and a Director of Invivo Corporation, a provider of MRI-safe patient monitoring and the Chief Financial Officer of Sensor Control Corporation.
+Mr. Hawkins earned his undergraduate degree in Business Commerce from Santa Clara University and holds an M.B.A. from San Francisco State University.
+In addition to his direct management experience in the medical device area, Mr. Hawkins has extensive investor contacts and experience with the public markets, which we believe qualifies him to serve on our Board.